WordPress/gutenberg/docs/design/block-design.md

 ### Block Description

 Every block should include a description in the “Block” tab of the Settings sidebar.
-The description should explain as clearly as possible what your block does.
+This description should explain your block's function clearly.
 Keep it to a single sentence.

 #### Do: